World's shortest super jumbo A380 flight

 The distance between the two cities is just 340 kilometers (211 miles).
 Fun fact: That's shorter than the length of all the wiring in the A380, which, according to plane manufacturer Airbus, would stretch over 500 kilometers if laid out end to end.

 The new flights will break Emirates' own record.
 The airline previously operated the world's shortest scheduled A380 service, between Dubai and Doha -- a distance of 379 kilometers (235 miles).
-However, Emirates canceled all fights to Doha in 2017 due to the ongoing diplomatic row between Qatar and the UAE.
+However, Emirates canceled all fights to Doha in 2017 because of the ongoing diplomatic row between Qatar and the UAE.

 A seamless 'all A380' journey